computersarecool/irreceiver/README.md

 *A Python Package to parse the NEC IR remote control protocol*

 ## Description
-This is a fully tested module that creates a parser for the NEC IR remote control protocol.
+This is a fully tested Python package to parse the NEC IR remote control protocol.

 The NEC protocol is used by many remotes, you can read about it [here](https://www.sbprojects.net/knowledge/ir/nec.php).